omnai-project/OmnAIScope-DataServer/README.md

 -d, --device, --dev Initiates a measurement session for specified devices by their UUIDs.
 Multiple devices can be specified, and their data will be displayed directly in the console.
 -o, --output Writes the data from the selected devices to the specified file path.
 By default, the data is saved in .csv format.
 -j, --json Changes the output file format to JSON.
+-w, --websocket Opens a Websocket.
+To send data UUIDs must be given.
 -v, --verbose Prints out additional information about the software's process.
 --version Prints out the current SW version

+How to use the Websocket:

+.\MiniOmni -d UUID -w

+-> This opens a websocket that sends data from the device with the set UUID in JSON format.
+In a later version choosen the UUIDs, the format and the sample rate from the Client side should be possible.

 # Setting Up and Building the MiniOmni Project